inlab-geo/pyfm2d/readme.md

 This is a package of several elements.

-`basisModel` - A class which contains functions to define, retrieve and manipulate 2D seismic velocity, or slowness, models expressed in a choice of model bases.
+`BasisModel` - A class which contains functions to define, retrieve and manipulate 2D seismic velocity, or slowness, models expressed in a choice of model bases.

 `WaveTrackerOptions` - A dataclass to allow adjustment of all parameters which control behaviour of the function `calc_wavefronts()`